idarek/dariusz.wieckiewicz.org/README.md

 ### Hi there 👋

-This repor related to my homepage: [https://dariusz.wieckiewicz.org](https://dariusz.wieckiewicz.org) and it's inteded for Comments purpose in Issues format.
+This repo related to my homepage: [https://dariusz.wieckiewicz.org](https://dariusz.wieckiewicz.org) and it's inteded for Comments purpose in Issues format.